-During the year, the Group's subsidiary, Bazalgette Ventures Limited, paid £nil (2020: £47.8m) shareholder loan interest to the Group's shareholders.
-Furthermore, £nil (2020: £9.4m) unpaid shareholder loan interest was capitalised as shareholder loan principal in the year.
+During the year, £nil (2020: £47.8m) of shareholder loan interest has been received from its subsidiary Bazalgette Tunnel Limited and paid onto its immediate parent Bazalgette Ventures Limited.
+Furthermore, £nil (2020: £9.4m) of unpaid shareholder loan interest was capitalised as shareholder loan principal in the year.
 Further details of the shareholder loan notes are set out in note 11 of the financial statements.

-The Company recorded £nil profit for the year ended 31 March 2020 (2020: £nil) and did not pay any dividends in the year (2020: £nil).
+The Company recorded £nil profit for the year ended 31 March 2021 (2020: £nil) and did not pay any dividends in the year (2020: £nil).